Dating Profile

 I'm open to two pretty different flavors of relationship:

-In the long run, I’m looking for a spiritual collaborator*, for the other other half of an altruistic power couple.
+In the long run, I’m looking for a spiritual collaborator*, for the other half of an altruistic power couple.

 I want a partner who inspires me to be better than I am.